jfspps/Data-Structures-and-Algorithms/26_Sorting_methods.md

 The first pass compared `n = 7` elements (because of pointer `j`), the second pass compared `n = 6` elements.
 A total of `1 + 2 + ... + n` comparisons or `n(n + 1)/2` comparisons were carried out.
 The passes with a list of elements in decreasing order results in the same analysis, except that the empty partition appears on the RHS.

 If the pivot element chosen resides in the centre of the list, then overall it presents a somewhat faster O(n log[2] n) time complexity.
+From the identical elements `4`, below, one can see that quick sort is not stable, as red `4` is swapped with black `4`.

 ![](/images/quickSort3.svg)